DSLFoundry/mps-docxgen/README.md

 when defining templates and reduction rules.
 You find examples in the c.d.docx.samples solution.

+You may specify a template document which is a regular .docx file For each generator run, the template document is copied and filled with the output from the generator.
+In this way you can create styles and standard content without coding.

-##### Status
+#### Status

 This is very much a work in progress.
-The concepts presently adopted from the WordProcessingML standard work pretty well, it is just that this set is rather limited today.
+The the set of concepts presently adopted from the WordProcessingML standard is rather small, but the ones adopted work pretty well.
 It is not the intention to provide each and every piece of functionality of the standard in this language.
 Development is "on demand", implementing only what is needed for client projects.
 Contributions welcome!